Spatial Operations#

 Parameters:

-Source code in src/pyramids/dataset/ops/spatial.py
+Source code in src/pyramids/dataset/engines/spatial.py

-to_crs(to_epsg, method='nearest neighbor', maintain_alignment=False)
+to_crs(to_epsg, method='nearest neighbor', maintain_alignment=False, *, cell_size=None)

 #